ummekulsum123/website-1/README.md

 Setting up a local copy of the website
 --------------------------------------

-For larger changes, using the web-based editor on GitHub is not really convenient.
+For large changes, using the web-based editor on GitHub is not really convenient.
 A better way is to setup a local copy of the website where you can experiment.

 ### Dependencies